home | health insurance | u-m international student/scholar health insurance requirement and enrollment process

 - Adding Dependents to Your Plan

 - If you removed your F-2 or J-2 dependents because they were going to join you later, you need to add them to your IHI plan as soon as they arrive in the U.S. Remember that they must have health insurance too.
 You must complete an International Health Insurance Plan Change Form to add dependents to your plan.
 Complete the “Addition” section of the form using their arrival date as the “Effective date.”
-You must include a copy of your F-2 or J-2 spouse and dependents' flight ticket/confirmation or their admission stamp or Form I-94 as documentation of their arrival date.
+You must include a copy of your F-2 or J-2 spouse and dependents' flight ticket/confirmation or their admission stamp, or paper or print-out of electronic Form I-94 (please click on the link for instructions) as documentation of their arrival date.
 You can submit the form with supporting documents in person at the U-M International Center Health Insurance Office or email to firstname.lastname@example.org.

 If your dependents are not F-2 or J-2 they are not required to have health insurance, but you can add them if you want.
 If you choose to add them, visit the U-M International Center Health Insurance Office and meet with the Health Insurance Coordinator.
 You will need to bring copies of your marriage license or certificate and the birth certificates of your children.